 If you’ve always admired orchids but were afraid to try them don’t be.
 Start with a Phalaenopsis.
 They’re really quite easy.
 They don’t bloom often but when they do, the bloom lasts for a about a few months which is much longer than cut flowers, and that’s good enough for me.

-For more information from the expert see The American Orchid Society’s notes on orchid care.
+For more information about repotting orchids from the experts see The American Orchid Society's notes on orchid care.